Stack Unwinding

 -fno-omit-frame-pointer

-Pass it to every translation unit you want to see in a backtrace — including the hot dependencies, not just your own code.
+Pass it to every translation unit you want to see in a backtrace.

 Platform defaults

 • Apple Silicon (aarch64).
-Apple's ARM64 ABI requires a chained frame pointer in x29.
-System libraries and well-behaved code already have it — which is why frame-pointer unwinding is reliable on Apple Silicon.
-You still need to enable it for your own optimized build.
+Apple's ARM64 ABI requires a chained frame pointer; you still need to enable it for your own optimized build.

 JIT'd code

-A JIT emits machine code at runtime, so it decides whether to set up a frame pointer in the code it generates.
+A JIT emits machine code at runtime, so it decides whether to set up a frame pointer.
 If you want JIT'd functions to have callers in a stax backtrace, have the JIT emit the frame-pointer prologue/epilogue.
 Naming the code is a separate step — see Profiling JIT Code.

 See also